jessicahattig/Address-book/README.md

 phoneNumber: 9817263648

 # Second Test:
-" It should return the first name and last name concatenated together"
+" It should return the first name and last name concatenated together."
 # Code:
 let userName = new Contact("Bob", "SR.", 9817263648);
 userName.fullName();